marcnol/pyHiM/docs/source/user_guide/script.md

 ```
 ### lndir.py

 Creates links for files in a directory into a second directory.
+Useful to analyze data in a new folder without copying the raw data files.

 ```
 Usage: lndir.py "/home/marcnol/Repositories/pyHiM/\*py" ~/Downloads/test